 Dr Amanda Robinson

-After completing my postgraduate training at Michigan State University in 2001 (a PhD in Interdisciplinary Social Science with concentrations in criminology, sociology, and industrial/organisational psychology), I moved to Cardiff and am now a Senior Lecturer in Criminology at Cardiff University.
+After completing her postgraduate training at Michigan State University in 2001 (a PhD in Interdisciplinary Social Science with concentrations in criminology, sociology, and industrial/organisational psychology), Amanda moved to Cardiff and is now a Reader in Criminology at Cardiff University.

 Areas of teaching: